 - Depression.
 Low self-esteem can create overwhelming feelings of hopelessness, which can lead to depression in some children who are overweight.

-Whether your child is at risk of becoming overweight or currently at a healthy weight, you can take measures to get or keep things on the right track.
+Whether your child is at risk of becoming overweight or is currently at a healthy weight, you can take measures to get or keep things on the right track.

-- Limit your child's consumption of sugar-sweetened beverages
+- Limit your child's consumption of sugar-sweetened beverages or avoid them

 - Provide plenty of fruits and vegetables